 What can I expect from the slurry seal?
 When the slurry seal is applied, it is a light brown color due to the chemical reactions and the temperature of the mix.
 As the mix becomes exposed to heat and sunlight, it will begin to turn black.
 The rough appearance of a slurry seal is not that of a new street; however, this does not affect the quality of the slurry seal as it is not a structural or aesthetic improvement.

 Even after the streets are open, it takes several months for the slurry to completely cure.
 Because of this, normal driving on recently slurried streets may cause some tire tracks (especially at the ends of cul-de-sacs), or gouges from turning wheels while your car is not moving.
+However, these scuff marks do fade over time and except in severe cases do not impact the main purpose of the slurry seal.
+To help minimize these marks, the slurried streets will require special attention for at least three months.
 While this will affect only the appearance of the streets, and many times is unavoidable, much of this will disappear with time and traffic.

 Will there be changes to the schedule?
 Scheduling a project of this type may require frequent changes.
 The City and the Contractor will make every effort to minimize impacts to the community and to keep the project on schedule.
 However, in the event of changes in the schedule of construction activities, the community’s cooperation will be greatly appreciated.
 Residents will be updated via notification and on the website